Skip to main content

 • 8 proposed new service fees.

-A summary of the proposals is on this page and full details are in the consultation document.
+A summary of the proposals is on this page and full details were in the consultation document.

-Consultation opened on 22 January and we will accept submissions until 5pm on 13 February 2026.
+Consultation opened on 22 January and closed at 5pm on 13 February 2026.

 Consultation document